virginiemarques/GAPeDNA/README.md

 1) On your local computer

-You first need to download the repo, then lauchn R
+You first need to download the repo, then launch R:

 ```bash
 git clone https://github.com/virginiemarques/Gaps_shiny_quicktest
 cd Gaps_shiny_quicktest/
 R
 ```
-After, you need to load 'shiny' to run the app in local inside a R session
+After, you need to load 'shiny' to run the app in local inside a R session:

 ```R
 library(shiny)